garrett391/invoice-scraping/README.md

-Unfortunately you need pytesseract to use the model in the video
+You need pytesseract to use the model in the video, which requires tesseract to be installed.
+Download tesseract [here](https://github.com/UB-Mannheim/tesseract/wiki).